LuanderFarias/Cheep/index.md

 - Module For Make Lives On That Purple And That Red Plataform 😉

+### Developer Mode:

+- Module that gathers a lot of dev tools for developement, including famous apis!!, like githubAPI, Devdocs and more...

 ### And More!!

 - Others Modules Coming Soon...